magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

 ![](images/screens/v091/wordpress_breeds.jpg)

 ### Create a scale
-The resources to assign
+Scales define the resources to assign to a service- the number of instances (servers) and allocated CPU and memory.
+We are going to create one scale, which will be used by both of our breeds.

+  1. Go the SCALES tab in the Vamp UI
+  * Click ADD
+  * Paste in the below scale YAML and click SAVE

 ```
 name: demo
 instances: 1
-  cpu: 0.3
+cpu: 0.2
 memory: 380MB
 ```
 ### Create a blueprint
-We can now reference our artifacts from a simple blueprint, ready for deployment.
+We can now create a simple blueprint that references our artifacts ready for deployment.
 The Vamp blueprint creates scalable services by joining the breed descriptions with a scale.
 Services are grouped into clusters to allow easy distribution of incoming traffic - more on this later.

 Our blueprint will use two clusters - one for the database service and one for the Wordpress service.